srivathsacs/ETL-Twitter-Sentiment-Count/README.md

 The aim of this project is to have hands-on experience about processing live data streams (Twitter) using Kafka, Spark’s streaming APIs, Python, PySpark that follows ETL Pipeline Architecture and checking the sentiment of real-time tweets at the end for a given twitter hashtag.

+This project have 2 stages:

+a) Establsing connection to Twitter and Kafka broker to receive live tweets for a given twitter hastag.
+b) Collecting the tweets to Kafka Consumer, applying Spark Transformations using PySpark for tweets and display the Sentiment count at the end of application run.

 ##Requirements
 One of the first requirements is to get access to the streaming data; in this case, real-time tweets.
 Twitter provides a very convenient API to fetch tweets in a streaming manner